This site requires a more recent version of Adobe Flash Player to function properly.

 Performance Plastics EBITDA margin

 Performance Plastics EBITDA margin was was about 16% in 2009.
-Margins increased to around 19% by 2012 as a result of new product penetration, leverage on volume growth and higher prices coupled with favourable currency effects.
-We expect the division's EBITDA margins to grow to around 27% by the end of the Trefis forecast period.
+Margins increased to around 26% by 2013 as a result of new product penetration, leverage on volume growth and higher prices coupled with the favourable feedstock scenario in the U.S. We expect the division's EBITDA margins to grow to around 27% by the end of the Trefis forecast period.
 If margins increase further to around 35% by the end of our forecast period, we could see a 10% upside to our price estimate.
 On the other hand, if the company if the company is unable to successfully tap the feedstock advantage, margins could decline to 18%, there could be a 10% downside to our price estimate.

 Agricultural Science Products Market Share